aredfox/hello-world/README.md

 # hello-world
 Hello GitHub
 Hi, I work fulltime in HR.
 In my sparetime I am an IT-student.
-I like to learn new technologies.
-My aim is to learn and maybe develop applications which can add value to my daily work.
+My aim is to learn new technologies and maybe develop applications which can add value to my daily work.